famousj/gentle-gall-intro/cards.md

 [%this %is %a %path ~]
 ```

+If we care about the status of the poke, Gall will use this path to let us know about it.
 We can choose whatever we want here.
 Let's use `/lightbulb-path`.

 For the `q` in the `%pass` card, we're going to create a `node:agent:gall`.